Udan Panam: Season 4

+Season 5

 Gameplay

 In the third season, The show has launched following all COVID-19 safety norms, and made it possible for contestants to play the game show from within their homes via video call and win instant cash.
 Udan Panam viewers can also win instant cash and other prizes by interacting with TV using the win along function on ManoramaMAX app (OTT media service).
-They can answer the questions asked to the contestants on show using ManoramaMAX App and earn points.
+They can answer the questions asked to the contestants on show using ManoramaMAX app and earn points.
 The topper on the leader board at the end of the show will win the same cash amount as the contestant on the show.

 To help them along the way, much like its counterparts, the contestant had a set of lifelines available for them to use.
 Which lifelines were available were dependent on the format being used.
 At the beginning the contestant will have to choose any two the following lifelines.